FAITH WITHOUT WORKS

 If a brother or sister is without clothing and in need of daily food, 16 and one of you says to them, “Go in peace, be warmed and be filled,” and yet you do not give them what is necessary for their body, what use is that?
 17 Even so faith, if it has no works, is dead, being by itself.
 (James 2:15-17).

 James is a practical book.
-It is a book about shirt-sleeve Christianity.
+It is a book about Christianity in action.
 He quickly moves to a practical example of faith without works.
 It is seen in the context of a need.

 The illustration sees one who is without food or clothing.
 It is not merely an imagined need, but a real one.
 The person claiming to have faith is confronted by this situation.
 His response is to give the needy person a verbal blessing while doing nothing to outwardly help.